YX-XiaoBai/code-line-statistic/README.md

 # code-line-statistic

-a code line statistic tool base on tkinter✨💫.
+A code line statistic tool base on tkinter✨💫.